code-game-project/go-client/docs/GETTING_STARTED.md

 # Getting Started

-This guide will walk you through creating your own client for the [tic-tac-toe-simple](https://github.com/code-game-project/tic-tac-toe-simple) game.
+This guide will walk you through creating your own client for the [tic-tac-toe-simple](https://github.com/code-game-project/tic-tac-toe-simple) game at `codegame.julianh.de/tic-tac-toe-simple`.
 It is recommended that you first read the general CodeGame [getting started guide](https://github.com/code-game-project/.github/blob/main/getting-started.md).

 ## Scope